juliao/DilbertComicStrips/README.md

 ### Available for:

-**21/03/2023 Update: This extension is no longer working and will not be updated, since dilbert.com is unavailable, the domain is redirecting for a new website from the author, the new comics are behind a paywall.
-I will unpublish the extensions from Firefox and Chrome store, the links below should stop working.
+**Update on 21/03/2023: This extension is no longer functional and will not be updated.
+Dilbert.com is currently unavailable, and the domain redirects to a new website from the author, where the new comics are behind a paywall.
+I will unpublish the extensions from Firefox and Chrome stores, the links below should stop working soon.
 Best regards.**

 #### Chrome: https://chrome.google.com/webstore/detail/dilbert-comic-strips/gpjlhjgiccobkcodaeimjbcjckpcnbjp
 #### Firefox: https://addons.mozilla.org/en-US/firefox/addon/dilbert-comic-strips/